vinifen/prism-studio/README.md

 ## 🗄️ Database Modeling

-The database architecture for Prism Studio follows a relational model designed to efficiently handle e-commerce operations, user management, and product catalog organization.
-The schema supports scalable operations and maintains data integrity across all platform features.
+This is the database schema from my MarketCore API backend that Prism Studio will be using.
+It's a standard e-commerce database with all the necessary tables for products, users, orders, and cart management.

 ![View Database Schema](https://github.com/vinifen/prism-studio/blob/main/backend/docs/database/marketcore-api-dbdiagram-io.png)